View Our Promotions & Save! Read More

 A heat pump works by transferring energy instead of creating heat using combustion or heating elements.
 The heating process for a heat pump is similar to how an air conditioner works to channel heat away from your home to cool it.
 The heat pump has a reversing valve that allows the refrigerant lines to move in the opposite direction and bring heat into your home from outside instead of removing it.

 No matter what type of central heater you choose, it all comes down to your preferences and needs.
 Since a heat pump also offers air conditioning all within the same system, that unit may be more appealing.
 It eliminates the need to have a separate air conditioner and heater installed in your home.
 However, if you are concerned about a potential lack of heat with a heat pump, a furnace may be a better option.
+For additional perspective, compare both systems in this heat pump versus furnace guide.

 Contact Regal Plumbing, Heating and A/C to schedule an appointment for heating installation and other home services.
 Committed to Service, Committed to You, Since 1974.